abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 <a id="technical-readers"></a>

 ### Technical Readers
+First of all, I expect that readers have some proficiency with Linux, virtualizing environments, and basic networking concepts.
+Some steps in this guide will be explained very briefly, and you may need to consult additional external resources for deeper understanding or troubleshooting.
+The goal here is to outline the major steps and structure of the lab, not to provide exhaustive tutorials for every tool or command.
-1. Start from **Phase 1** and follow the README in each phase folder.
+1. Start from **Phase 1** and follow the README & lab-steps in each phase folder.
-2. Each phase README includes:
+2. Each phase includes:
    - Overview and objectives
    - VM/service setup
    - Configuration details, such as: